How to Visit the Mayan Ruins of Kuluba, a Hidden Treasure

 They were considered sacred places, getaways to the underworld.

-In Kuluba there is a sort of overlap or connection between the natural and cultural landscape.
-The largest rejollada is linked to the most notorious buildings, which shows a strong connection between culture and nature in those civilizations.
+In Kuluba, there is a sort of overlap or connection between the natural and cultural landscape.
+The largest rejollada is associated with the most notorious buildings, indicating a strong connection between culture and nature in those civilizations.

-This pattern is repeatedly found in ancient cultures, and unfortunately, we have been losing with time.
+This pattern is repeatedly found in ancient cultures, and unfortunately, we have been losing it over time.

-The disconnection of modern man from nature is surely something that affects us in a negative way.
+The disconnection of modern man from nature surely affects us negatively.

 Did you know?